LGBTQ culture in Bengaluru: outandabout

-Indias first queer inclusive travel community based out of bangalore.
+India's first queer inclusive travel community based out of Bangalore.

 Events

 Bangalore Queer Film Festival

 Bangalore Queer Film Festival happens every year in February.
 It is a three-day fest, where in a variety of LGBT themed movies from across the world and across many languages in India, would be played.
 A close to 1000 people are typically expected there.

 Pink Divas

 Pink Divas is a dance group that does the closing day dance performance every year at Bangalore Queer Film Fest.

 Bengaluru Namma Pride March

 Bengaluru Namma Pride March, the queer pride march of Bengaluru, happens every winter along with Delhi and other pride marches of India.
 Close to 1000 people, both LGBT members and supporters walk with colorful banners in the Bangalore streets, ending with a meeting and celebration, typically at city town hall.